chnif/adventofcode/README.md

 Who ?

-I'm a data scientist.
+I'm a curious data scientist.
 I like math and problem solving.
-I am too mediocre to not care anymore.

 Why ?

-In January 2025, I decided to step back from all the noise causing by AI to learn the fundamentals of computer science.
+In January 2025, I decided to step back from all the noise caused by AI to learn the fundamentals of computer science.
 I think it's essential in order to stay competitive.
+I cannot afford to stay mediocre.

 I started reading thoroughly about computer architectures.
 In order to keep improving my understanding, I need in parallel to learn programming.
 So I decided to use advent of code challenges as a way to learn languages (each year one language) and programming (which means learning problem solving, data structures and algorithms).